 Manitoba Ag Weather Program

 Manitoba's ag agro-meteorology program provides weather-related information and value-added tools for Manitoba producers.
 All of the current and archived weather data is available free of charge.
+Data collected is stored at 15-minute intervals to compute hourly and daily data.

 The program has three main goals: